 - Hire and build internal capability

-Each options has pros and cons in terms of lead times and costs.
+Each options has pros and cons in terms of lead times, quality of results and costs.

 As with minimum commitments training costs can be introduced.